Romern/syncMyMoodle/README.md

   --nolinks             Wether to not inspect links embedded in pages
 ```

+# Docker

+This project is dockerized.
+Edit the `docker-compose.yml` and change the locations of the `config.json` and the `baseDir`.

+Then run: `docker-compose up -d`

 # FreeDesktop.org Secret Service integration

 If you have a FreeDesktop.org Secret Service integration compatible keyring installed, you can save your RWTH SSO credentials in it.
 You need to have the python package ``secretstorage`` installed:

 ```bash
 pip3 install secretstorage
 ```